peterkhe1999/CheatSheet/OSEP/README.md

 $method.Invoke(0, $null)
 ```

-**IronPython**,  lets a penetration tester combine the power of Python and .NET. **Trinity** is a framework for implementing this post-exploitation.
+`IronPython` combine the power of Python and .NET.

+`Trinity` is a framework for implementing this post-exploitation.

-Java-based Java Applets and **Java** JAR files can be used to gain client-side code execution.
-Java also contains a built-in JavaScript scripting engine called **Nashhorn**.
+Java-based Java Applets and Java `JAR` files can be used to gain client-side code execution.

+Java also contains a built-in JavaScript scripting engine called `Nashhorn`.

 # Process Injection and Migration

 ## Process Injection in C#

-### VirtualAllocEx and WriteProcessMemory

-Use **OpenProcess** to open a handle to the Explorer process.
-PROCESS_ALL_ACCESS (0x001F0FFF) process right gives us complete access to the process.
+Use `OpenProcess` to open a handle to the `Explorer` process.

+- `PROCESS_ALL_ACCESS` (`0x001F0FFF`) process right gives us complete access to the process.

-Use **VirtualAlloc** to allocate memory.
-Specify the size of the desired allocation, the allocation type, and the memory protections 0x1000, 0x3000 (MEM_COMMIT and MEM_RESERVE) and 0x40 (PAGE_EXECUTE_READWRITE), respectively.
+Use `VirtualAlloc` to allocate memory.

+- Specify the size of the desired allocation, the allocation type, and the memory protections `0x1000`, `0x3000` (`MEM_COMMIT` and `MEM_RESERVE`) and `0x40` (`PAGE_EXECUTE_READWRITE`), respectively.

-Create a new execution thread inside the remote process with **CreateRemoteThread**.
+Create a new execution thread inside the remote process with `CreateRemoteThread`.

 ```csharp
 using System;